HSKayman/DEU_CSC/2019-2020-Stage_IV/Data_Analysys/Readme.md

-# Principal Component Analysis and Linear discriminant analysis will be added
+Principal Component Analysis and Linear discriminant analysis will be added!